Location: Cullowhee - Main Campus

 Research in our program is supported by a suite of state-of-the-art instrumentation including FTIR, NMR, GC-MS, UV-Vis, AA and ICP-OES spectrometers as well as chromatographs, a particle size analyzer, and a DNA sequencer.
-Our program utilizes high performance computers with molecular dynamics software, such as AMBER, and quantum mechanical packages, including NWChem, Spartan, and Gaussian.
+Our program utilizes high-performance computers with molecular dynamics software, such as AMBER, and quantum mechanical packages, including NWChem, Spartan, and Gaussian.

 The degree requirements for this two-year program includes 30 hours of graduate coursework and an original research project, a thesis

 and an oral defense.

 The degree requirements for this two-year program are similar to the comprehensive M.S. program except coursework and research are

 more focused on environmental chemistry.

 Environmental Chemistry concentration

 The degree requirements for the two-year program includes 30 hours of graduate coursework composed of a mixture of chemistry courses,

 business courses, and an internship or applied project.

 professional science concentration.

 For current WCU undergraduates, another option for completing our M.S. degrees is the "ABM" program, which provides

 students earning their Bachelor of Science (B.S.) in chemistry a means to earn a Master

 of Science (M.S.) degree in chemistry in an accelerated timeframe.
 Students get a

 headstart on their graduate studies during their senior year and officially enter

-the graduate program after completion of their B.S.
+the graduate program after completion of their B.S. degree.